 Drugs that are not covered on the formulary, or drugs on the formulary with restrictions such as prior authorization (PA), step therapy, or quantity limits, may require a prior authorization review to determine coverage for medical necessity.
 For more information, please see Policy 403-1103 - Pharmacy Authorization Request Review Process and Policy 403-1128 - Other Non-Formulary Drugs.
-When requesting a prior authorization for brand name drugs that have generic equivalents available, submission of MedWatch Form to the Food and Drug Administration (FDA) may be required.
-For additional information, please see Policy 403-1112 - Therapeutic Equivalence of Generic Drugs.
+When requesting a prior authorization for brand name drugs that have generic equivalents available, please see Policy 403-1112 - Therapeutic Equivalence of Generic Drugs.

 Prior authorization requests, including formulary exception and step therapy exception requests, must be submitted to MedImpact, not to the Alliance.
-If faxed or mailed, prior authorization requests must be submitted on the Prescription Drug Prior Authorization or Step Therapy Exception Request Form (California Form 61-211).
+If faxed or mailed, prior authorization requests must be submitted on the Prescription Drug Prior Authorization or Step Therapy Exception Request Form (California

+Form 61-211).
 The form is available on the Pharmacy Services page of the Alliance provider website or in the Provider Forms Library.
 Submissions on other forms will not be accepted.